 During our cooperation, we helped the client keep end users satisfied with the legacy software by fixing issues reported by end users and developing custom features that users requested.
 As a result, we reduced the number of escalated tickets and reached the fewest user complaints ever for this project.

 Our support for this software allowed the client to focus on building a new cloud-based platform, since their developers didn’t have to spend time on bug fixes and legacy software system modernization.
 Finally, our client rolled out a new product and ensured smooth migration to it.
 Since they were satisfied with our services, we continued our partnership after the release.

 During this project, our main tasks were fixing bugs in the legacy system and processing escalated tickets — issues reported by end users that the client’s support team was unable to resolve.

 Modernizing the legacy software

-Working with our customer’s outdated system was challenging because of the great amount of undocumented legacy code.
+Working with our client’s outdated system was challenging because of the great amount of undocumented legacy code.
 Over the years, the software had been developed by different teams using three languages: Python, Golang, and C.

 We needed to sort out all the legacy code to fix current issues and simplify future support activities.
 To do that, we: